parttimenerd/asgct2-demo/README.md

 ### AsyncGetCallTrace Extension

 The AsyncGetCallTrace call has seen increasing use in recent years.
-But its licensing makes it hard to properly integrate in Open Source software and the information on frames it returns is pretty limited (only the method and bci for Java frames) which makes implementing profilers and other tooling harder.
+But the information on frames it returns is pretty limited (only the method and bci for Java frames) which makes implementing profilers and other tooling harder.
 Tools (like async-profiler) have to resort to complicated code to partially obtain the information that the JVM already has.

-The licensing issue can be solved by licensing the new API with a ClassPath Exception.
-Furthermore, using the proposed StackWalker class, implementing a new API that returns more information on frames is possible with a small amount of code.
+Using the proposed StackWalker class, implementing a new API that returns more information on frames is possible with a small amount of code.